Best Light Therapy Lamps

 Best Portable: HappyLight Halo

-The HappyLight Halo from Verilux is one of the most unique SAD lamps out there, simply because it’s battery-powered and portable.
+The HappyLight Halo from Verilux is one of the most unique SAD lamps because it’s battery-powered and portable.

-This means you can use the Halo at your desk, bring it with you to the kitchen nook for a read, or over to the kitchen sink to wash some dishes.
+This means you can use the Halo at your desk, bring it to the kitchen nook for a read, or over to the kitchen sink to wash some dishes.

 One of the cons to most SAD lamps is you have to stay right where they are for them to work, but this one can come with you!
 Even to the bathroom…